 In addition to state-of-the-art patient care and research, education of patients is the third major facet of the Acne Institute.
 Our care of acne patients over the last decade, we have identified many different and common acne misconceptions, both in teen and adult sufferers as well as the parents of teen acne patients.
 In this blog, we want to zero in on and explore some of the more common acne misconceptions.

 Now that our earlier blog highlighted what rosacea is, let’s look at how it is treated.
 Several new Rosacea treatment options have come to the market in recent years.
 But any discussion about Rosacea treatment would be incomplete without first reviewing some things that may make the condition worse.

 Have you ever flushed with embarrassment?
 It turns out the tendency towards the most common type of rosacea is based on this issue—flushing and blushing.
 Though the line is blurred between having this predisposition versus having full blown rosacea, the best dermatologists recognize that this skin problem.

 In addition to its immediate effects on the skin, acne can cause some long-term alterations which are unpleasant.
-One of the most common things we see at Advanced Dermatology of the Midlands caused by acne is darkening in the skin—known as post inflammatory hyperpigmentation.
+One of the most common things we see at Advanced Dermatology of the Midlands caused by acne is darkening in the skin—known as post-inflammatory hyperpigmentation.
 These acne dark spots are especially common in people with darker complexions.
 Though in most cases these darkened areas are not permanent, they can last for a very long time, mimicking scarring.
-The good news is there are options to help speed their clearance from the skin.
+The good news is there are dark spot correctors to help speed their clearance from the skin.